ghhernandes/kube-ebpf/README.md

 # kube-ebpf
 Kubernetes and eBPF learning

-# Kubernetes cluster setup
+# Setup

-disable swap temporarily (make sure swap is disabled in /etc/fstab, systemd.swap after):
+Kubernetes setup with kubeadm and cilium

 ## Prerequisites